Creating a route

 When you visit the root URL, localhost:3000, the home page will still be displayed.
 However, if you navigate to localhost:3000/about, you will see the About page.

-This demonstrates that routes are associated with a file based on the containing folder's name within the app
+This demonstrates that routes are associated with a file based on the containing folder's name within the app folder.

-corresponds to /about
+corresponds to /about.

 Handling non-matching routes